nkosi-tauro/dfrs_domain/README.md

 ### 6. Risk: Cryptographic Failures:
 *Mitigation:*
 We used The Django authentication provider which is a trusted authentication library.
-Passwords are hashed using SHA256 while utilising the PBKDF2 algorithm (Django, N.D).
+Passwords are hashed using SHA256 while utilizing the PBKDF2 algorithm (Django, N.D).
 This ensures the secure handling of sensitive data.
 SSL/TLS are enforced on the Server which encrypts any data moving between the application and database.
+An additional measure was to make sure that all Keys, such as the Django Secret key, Database URLs were never checked into source code repositories by using environment variables in their place.

 Server deployed on HTTPS Protocol:
 ![Alt text](security_images/https.png)